Γεια σας (Yassas) and welcome!

 We saw that our first, tiny blog's visitors had an appetite for something different, something fresh, new.
 We also wanted to provide more filters for our audience, an easier way to navigate through the recipes.
 That is why we decided to move on, leave Blogger, and create this website; a fully functional food blog, with much more capabilities, which enabled the visitors to find what they were looking for, using an easier interface.

-A few more things about us: we love watching comedies like Brooklyn Nine Nine, It's Always Sunny in Philadelphia, South Park (well, at least up to season 12, that is), Family Guy, American Dad and crime shows such as Law & Order, CSI, Castle, True Detective etc. Yes, none of those crime shows is still on, but we keep watching older episodes:) We also like SciFi movies and series and yes, we have watched all the Star Trek episodes, with our favorites series being DS9 and Voyager (dork alert!).
+A few more things about us: we love watching comedies like It's Always Sunny in Philadelphia, South Park (well, at least up to season 12, that is), Family Guy, American Dad and crime shows such as Law & Order, CSI, True Detective, Fargo etc. Yes, none of those crime shows is still on, but we keep watching older episodes:) We also like SciFi movies and series and yes, we have watched all the Star Trek episodes, with our favorites series being DS9 and The Next Generation (dork alert!).

-We love taking long walks in a large pine grove that is near where we live.
+We love to travel and discover new places, taking long walks on a beach near where we live.
 What else?
 We love our BBQs, grilling outdoors for Saturday dinner is a ritual :) We often listen to Dean Martin, Frank Sinatra and all the classics of the 50s while cooking.
 Some more info can be found in our Liebster award page, even though it has some time since we received that one (back in the days of the tiny blog):)

-You can follow us, and catch up on our recipes in the following sites and social media:
+You can follow us, and catch up on our recipes in the following social media:

 So... welcome to Little Cooking Tips!
 We hope that you'll find our blog useful and you'll enjoy cooking our recipes as much as we do!